 D - 58809 Neuenrade

-Further information about our companies, as well as the respective details of the authorised representatives and contact possibilities can be found in the legal notice.
+Further information on our companies, as well as the respective details of the persons authorised to represent them and contact details can be found in the imprint.

-The data provided by you will only be processed for the purposes for which we have collected and received it.
-Any further processing beyond this does not take place.
+The data you provide will only be processed for the purposes for which we have collected and received it.
+No further processing beyond this will take place.

-Your data will be processed beyond the aforementioned purpose if the necessary legal requirements pursuant to art.
-6 para.
-4 GDPR have been met.
-The relevant information obligations pursuant to art.
-13 para.
-3 GDPR and art.
-14 GDPR are taken into account in this respect.
+Your data will be processed beyond the aforementioned purpose if the necessary legal requirements pursuant to Art.
+6 (4) DSGVO exist.
+The relevant information obligations pursuant to Art.
+13 (3) DSGVO and Art.
+14 DSGVO are taken into account in this respect.

-The legal basis for the processing of personal data is art.
-6 GDPR, unless there are specific legal provisions.
-The following possibilities come into question:
+The legal basis for the processing of personal data is, unless there are other specific legal provisions, Art.
+6 DSGVO.
+The following possibilities come into consideration:

-If your personal data is processed on the basis of consent, you have the right to revoke this consent at any time with effect for the future.
+If the processing of your personal data was based on consent, you have the right to revoke this consent at any time with effect for the future.

-If the processing of the data is based on a balancing of interests, you as a person have the right to object to the processing of the personal data, taking into account the provisions of art.
-21 GDPR.
+If the processing of the data was based on a consideration of interests, you as an individual have the right to object to the processing of the personal data, taking into account the requirements of Article 21 of the GDPR.